rust-lang/rfcs/text/0000-command-ergonomics.md

     ////
     /// Use this if you want to to tolerate some exit statuses,
-    /// but still fail if there were other problems. pub fn just_status(self) -> Result<ExitStatus, ProcessError>;
+    /// but still fail if there were other problems.
+    //
+    // This is optional, and could be a separate feature from the rest of the RFC.
+    // But it does make running programs like `diff` considerably easier.
+    // (It is also implementable externally in terms of .has_problem()`.) pub fn just_status(self) -> Result<ExitStatus, ProcessError>;
 }
 impl Default for ProcessError { ... }